-The assumed potential for reducing dust emissions from sinter plants is taken from the final report of the UBA project Luft 2030 (Jörß et al., 2014^{8}), where measure P 009 results in dust emissions of less than 10 mg / Nm3 due to better filter technology.
+The assumed potential for reducing dust emissions from sinter plants is taken from the final report of the UBA project Luft 2030 (Jörß et al., $2014^{8}$ ), where measure P 009 results in dust emissions of less than 10 mg / Nm due to better filter technology.
 It is assumed that only half of the potential from the LUFT 2030 project will be reached in average.
-Thus, the emission factors for PM{2.5} and PM10 result from the mean value of the current submission 2020 and the emission factor from the LUFT 2030 project at 50 per cent each.
+Thus, the emission factors for PM2.5 and PM10 result from the mean value of the current submission 2020 and the emission factor from the LUFT 2030 project at 50 per cent each.
 The affected time series are assigned to the NFR sector 2.C.1.
-This technology also causes new split factors for the calculation of PM{2.5} and PM10.
+This technology also causes new split factors for the calculation of PM2.5 and PM10.
 Therefore, the split factor for PM10 is taken from the LUFT 2030 project, too.

-The emission factor for dust is calculated by dividing the given sizes of the emission factor for PM{10} by the split factor for PM{10} .
-Consequently, the split factor for $PM{2.5}$ can be calculated by dividing the emission factor for $PM{2.5}$ by the emission factor for dust.
+The emission factor for dust is calculated by dividing the given sizes of the emission factor for $PM{10}$ by the split factor for $PM{2.5}$ can be calculated by dividing the emission factor for $PM{2.5}$ by the emission factor for $PM{2.5}$ by the emission factor for dust.

-These calculated factors (emission factor dust and the split factors for $PM{2.5}$ and PM{10}) for the recorded emission sources are used for the projection and transferred to the database.
+These calculated factors (emission factor dust and the split factors for $PM{2.5}$ and $PM{10}$ ) for the recorded emission sources are used for the projection and transferred to the database.